 Many things can affect the dose and schedule of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose or schedule different from the ones listed here, do not change the way that you are using the medication without consulting your doctor.

 Check the packaging instructions to find out whether to store this medication in the refrigerator or at room temperature, as different brands have different requirements.
 Once mixed, the suspension should be used immediately or discarded.
 Protect from freezing and keep out of the reach of children.

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.

 Who should NOT take this medication?

-- is sensitive or allergic to leuprolide acetate or to any of the ingredients of the medication
+- are allergic to leuprolide acetate or any ingredients of the medication

 - light, irregular vaginal bleeding